Cricut Expression 2 Review

-The Cricut Expression 2 is an old machine, but we get so many questions about it that we decided it was worth a review anyway.
+The Cricut Expression 2 (available to buy on Amazon) is an old machine, but we get so many questions about it that we decided it was worth a review anyway.

 While Cricut may not be selling it directly any more, it’s still a popular purchase on Amazon and remains a go-to cutter for many crafters.

 In our view, the Expression 2 can’t compete with the latest line of Explore machines from Cricut, but it’s definitely got some great selling points regardless.

 Let’s find out more…

 - 4 Where to Buy the Cricut Expression 2

 Cricut Expression 2

 As the Cricut Expression 2 is still such a popular machine, some people are confused about where it places in the Cricut ecosystem.